nivseb/lara-monitor/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:

-1. The test setup is build '...'
+1. Describe the transaction
-2. MockServer is configured as '...'
+2. Wich config is needed to reproduce
-3. Test is written like '...'
+3. Are where some other dependencies

 **Expected behavior**
 A clear and concise description of what you expected to happen.